feedhenry/fh-cup/README.md

 Wrapper CLI for `oc cluster up` to give you a working local RHMAP core for development with OpenShift Origin.

+# CI
+PRs are built using Travis CI

 # Installation and Running

 * Clone this repo to your $GOPATH